JaleneA/SCT-JaleneA/readme.md

 ```

-## Flask MVC Template
+## Flask MVC
-A template for flask applications structured in the Model View Controller pattern
+This flask application is structured using the Model View Controller pattern

 ## Initializing the Database